powdr-labs/powdr/book/src/hello_world.md

 powdr verification-key test_data/asm/book/hello_world.asm --field bn254 --backend halo2 --params "params.bin"
 ```

+> The command above can read previously generated constants from the directory
+specified via `-d|--dir`, where `.` is used by default.
+If the constants are not present
+it computes them before generating the verification key.

 The next command compiles and optimizes the given source, generating the file
 `hello_world_opt.pil`.
 It also computes both the fixed data and the witness
 needed for the proof, stored respectively in `hello_world_constants.bin` and